csalpha/nextjs-portfolio/README.md

 8. Build the Hero Section

-    1. create Hero.tsx
+    1. create the Hero.tsx

 9. Create the About Section

-    1. create About.tsx
+    1. create the About.tsx

 10. Create the Work Experience Section

-    1. create WorkExperience.tsx
+    1. create the WorkExperience.tsx
-    2. create ExperienceCard.tsx
+    2. create the ExperienceCard.tsx

+11. Create the Skills Section

+    1. create the Skills.tsx
+    2. create the Skill.tsx